 Need a Mortgage Lender in Canada?

 If you’re in the market to buy a home and need a mortgage to help you finance it, you’ll need a mortgage lender.
-Call Loans Canada today and we’ll help connect you to the right mortgage lender for you.
+You can submit a request on Loans Canada today and we’ll help connect you to a third-party licensed mortgage broker who can help you.

 Note: Loans Canada does not arrange, underwrite or broker mortgages.
 We are a simple referral service.